icebob/moleculer-java-site/src/moleculer-web.md

 When a request arrives the API Gateway will step through each `Route`, and examines whether the `Route` handles the request.
 If the `Route` handles the request, the API Gateway does not call the next `Route`.
-The following code is an example of a very basic `Route`:
+The following code is an example of a basic `Route`:

 ```java
 // Create then add a Route to API Gateway